wardacoder/Flood-Prediction-Using-Semi-Supervised-Learning/README.md

    Only predictions with **≥95% confidence** were retained for reliability.

 3. **Final Semi-Supervised Training**
-   Combined the original labeled data with high-confidence pseudo-labeled data (total: 13,910 records)
-   to train the final KNN model.
+   Combined the original labeled data with high-confidence pseudo-labeled data (total: 13,910 records) to **retrain** the model.
+Tuned hyperparameters (neighbors, metric, weights) using GridSearchCV for optimal performance

 ---